rubenwardy/minetest_modding_book/_en/map/environment.md

 ```

 The above code doesn't quite do what we want, as it checks based on area, whereas
 `find_node_near` checks based on range.
-In order to fix this we will,
+In order to fix this, we will,
 unfortunately, need to manually check the range ourselves.

 ```lua